The Manchurian Candidate (1962 film): Plot

 After discovering the queen of diamonds card's role in Shaw's conditioning, Marco uses a forcing deck to deprogram him, hoping to learn Shaw's next assignment.
 Eleanor primes Shaw to assassinate their party's presidential nominee during the convention so that Iselin, as the vice-presidential candidate, will become the nominee by default.
 In the uproar, he will seek emergency powers to establish a strict authoritarian regime.
 Eleanor tells Shaw that she had requested a programmed assassin, never knowing it would be her own son.
 When taking power, she vows revenge upon her superiors for choosing him.

 Disguised as a priest, Shaw enters Madison Square Garden, taking a sniper's position in a vacant overhead spotlight booth.
 Marco and his supervisor, Colonel Milt, race to the convention to stop Shaw.
 At the last moment, Shaw aims away from the presidential nominee and instead kills Senator Iselin and Eleanor.
 When Marco bursts into the booth, Shaw, wearing the Medal of Honor, says he was the only one who could stop his mother and stepfather, then kills himself.
 Later that evening with Rosie, Marco mourns Shaw's death.

-The title of the book and film thus refers not to the assassin Raymond but to Senator Iselin, a so-called anti-Communist whose political rise was actually engineered by means of a Communist plot originating in Manchuria, making Iselin the "Manchurian Candidate."
-Author Richard Condon intended his book partially as an ironic comment on the anti-Communist hysteria of "McCarthyism," although this aspect of the story was played down somewhat in the film version.

 Production

+Development

+George Axelrod was friends with John Frankenheimer and they were looking for a project to make after Frankeheimer had been removed as director of Breakfast at Tiffany's.
+Axelrod read a review of The Manchurian Candidate in the New Yorker, bought the book and he and Frankenheimer decided to turn it into a movie.
+"There was a lot of resistance," recalled Axelrod.
+"It was everything the studios didn't want—political satire, worse than regular satire.
+It was not easy, but [Frank] Sinatra made it all possible.
+Sinatra agreed to play [Bennett] Marco, and that's the only way United Artists would let us do it."

+Axelrod called the original book "a brilliant, wildly chaotic novel.
+Wonderful voice.
+To take the essence of that and try to make it so that it worked for a film was a challenge."
+He said the screenplay "breaks every single known rule.
+It's got dream sequences, flashbacks, narration out of nowhere.
+When we got in trouble, it had just a voice explaining stuff.
+Everything in the world that you're told not to do.
+But that was part of its genetic code, the secret of the crossword puzzle.
+It worked for this script."